AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

   To convert prior script to use the new syntax, see :ref:`bskPrinciples-2` for the simple new syntaxt to add C-modules.
 - Modified :ref:`mrpFeedback` to enable the use of a modified control law, and added the integral control torque feedback output message.
+- Created :ref:`lambertSolver` module to solve Lambert's problem
+- Created :ref:`lambertPlanner` module to write the :ref:`lambertProblemMsgPayload` Lambert problem setup message
+- Created :ref:`lambertValidator` module to check if the solution from the :ref:`lambertSolver` module violates any constraints before a Delta-V is commanded.
+- Added :ref:`scenarioLambertSolver` scenario to illustrate the Lambert solver module package
+- Created :ref:`flybyPoint` to provide hill point reference during a flyby, and a related :ref:`scenarioFlybyPoint`.
+- Created :ref:`thrusterPlatformState` to map the thruster configuration information to body frame given the time-varying platform states.
+- Created :ref:`thrustCMEstimation` to perform online estimation of the CM using gimbaled thruster torque measurements.

 Version 2.2.0 (June 28, 2023)